j-d-carmichael/boats/README.md

 ```
 url: {{ host }}
 ```

+> !Tip: These variables will override any variables injected into the tpl engine from the `process.env`

 #### CLI Tool
 BOATS can be used as a cli tool via an npm script eg: